slemarchand/liferay-gogo-scripts/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

-The Liferay Gogo Scripts is a set of scripts to perform various administration tasks related to Liferay.
+The Liferay Gogo Scripts is a set of scripts to perform various administration tasks related to Liferay 7.
 These scripts use Gogo Shell and are intented to be building blocks for automation.

 ## Installation

 Install the usual commands `telnet` and `expect` as prerequisites, then drop the *Liferay Gogo Scripts* files into a directory on your `$PATH`, and finally set execution permissions on the scripts.

-Read the [INSTALL.md](INSTALL.md) file for details.
+Read the [INSTALL](INSTALL.md) file for details.

 ## Usage